productscience/blue-world-lite/README.md

 # Setting up SendGrid

 Heroku offers a sendgrid starter addon that sets up a SendGrid account for you and uses the API to send email.
 It requires a credit card to be added.
 You don't need the add-on, it is easier to sign up for a SendGrid account and use it directly.

+Once you've created your account you can set up new credentials so that you don't have to use your main username and password.

 You'll need to add the following settings to your `.env`, `.env.sh` and production configs:

 ```
 EMAIL_HOST='smtp.sendgrid.net'